 I stayed in Candolim after Palolem Beach and it was definitely a shock to the system.
 There is nothing wrong with Candolim as a destination for holidaymakers but it was too expensive for our budget as well as being very corporate.

 The beach is very long as it stretches all the way to Baga, but it is filled with homogenous beach shacks that all have the same offerings.
-As there is so much competition, the food there is more reasonably priced than the main road, which has expensive restaurants that charge GST (goods and services tax), service and 22% on booze so the bill gets steep very quickly.
-I can’t blame the restaurants, but it did price me out of many places on the main strip.
+As there is so much competition, the food there is more reasonably priced than the main road.
+The strip has expensive restaurants that charge GST (goods and services tax), service and 22% on booze so the bill gets steep very quickly.
+I can’t blame the restaurants, but it did price me out of many places on the main road.

 I wasn’t charged any alcohol taxes or service charges whilst staying at Palolem and Arambol beaches, which made it easier on my budget.
 The food I ate at Palolem Beach was good and cheap, and the organic cafes offered healthy veggie stuff, which was a nice change to seafood and rich curry.